Well that’s a wrap, Forecastle! Today was the final day of Forecastle 2018, and we are already planning our trip for next year.

 Louisville natives, White Reaper, was the dose of rock’n’roll today needed.
 They gave us the laugh we needed with a little audience banter between songs.
 “Guess what song we’re playing next! ….no….no….yep!”
 At this point in the day, it was hot out, we were all wet from the rain, humor was welcome.
 White Reaper might have been one of the most captivating performances we saw today.
 The quippy singer, the headbanging keyboard player who stole the show, and the drummer who looked like he could throw up at any minute.
 We couldn’t look away.

 Trampled by Turtles livened up the day with their upbeat, and I mean UPBEAT set.
-Their set started off a little slower, but they were playing 200 beats per minute and breaking mandolin strings in no time.
+Their set started off a little slower, but they were breaking mandolin strings in no time.

 Punch Brothers made us all say “WHY?!” when they walked out in full three-piece suits.
 Did I mention it was one of the hottest Forecastles on record?
 It soon cooled down when the second wave of rain came through their set.
 Zero to downpour in just a few seconds.
 But they didn’t miss a beat.
 My favorite part about their set is they didn’t just have people singing along, they had people singing along in three part harmony.
 Those are true fans.